kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 One significant risk is scaling this feature.
-While VPA generally scales in a sublinear way because only a single recommendation is calculated, a VPA with a node scope will scale linerarly, requiring separate metrics queries for each node and separate recommendation calculations.
+While VPA generally scales in a sublinear way because only a single recommendation is calculated, a VPA with a `kubernetes.io/hostname` scope will scale linerarly, requiring separate metrics queries for each node and separate recommendation calculations.
 Care will be taken to ensure this is handled efficiently.

 As of Kubernetes V1.32,
 [up to 5,000 nodes are supported](https://kubernetes.io/docs/setup/best-practices/cluster-large/)
 per cluster.
 There is no official recommendation on the maximum number of VerticalPodAutoscalers that are supported.
-However, this proposal does increase the load for VerticalPodAutoscalers that use the new node scope option.
+However, this proposal does increase the load for VerticalPodAutoscalers that use the new scope option.

 ## Design Details